mastah43/perplexity-alexa-skill/infrastructure/README.md

 - AWS CLI configured with appropriate credentials
 - Node.js 14+
 - CDK CLI installed (`npm install -g aws-cdk`)
+- CDK is boostrapped, see also [readme in project root](../README.md) in section "setup"

 ## Deployment